Gives you Internet through mesh networking.

 You need to install Open Garden on every device that will use it, whether to provide connectivity, consume it, or both.
 This includes Android phones, Android tablets, Windows PCs, and Macs. iPads, iPods, iPhones, and Linux are not currently supported.

-If the automatic connection doesn't seem to work for you, hit "Connect" on both devices to attempt a force connection.
+If the automatic connection doesn't seem to work for you, press "Connect" on both devices to attempt a force connection.

 Short story: Try doing whatever you were trying to do through the browser.
-Also, help to draw Google's attention to the problem by hitting the
+Also, help to draw Google's attention to this problem by starring the the related Android issue

-Long story: You have Internet connectivity on the "client" tablet.
-Any app can call any normal network functions and they will work.
+Long story: You actually do have Internet connectivity on the client device - any app can call any normal network functions and they will work.
 Many apps do just that: they establish a connection and if that fails, give you an error.

 Some apps, however, call a system function that basically checks whether Wi-Fi or 3G is on.
 If that function says there's "no network", the app doesn't even try connecting.
-This is generally pointless and not a good coding practice, but some apps, including Google Voice, have this check.
+This is generally pointless and not a good coding practice, but some apps

-Since it's Google Voice doing the check, there's really not much that we can do to convince it to just try on Android.
-(A similar problem exists on the Mac, where we create a network interface that doesn't do anything to convince apps like this to try.
-Not possible on Android.)
+Since it's the app doing the check, there's really not much that we can do to convince it to just try anyway.

 Since Chrome doesn't have the problem, you could just load whatever you were trying to do as a web app.